ROBOTofficial/log4debug/README.md

 ```
 By using log4debug, you can easily write such a program.

-By using a plugin other than the default one, you can easily implement a variety of formats.
+Using a plugin other than the default one, you can easily implement a variety of formats.
 The following section describes how to create plugins.
-## CreatePlugin
+## Creating a Plugin
-First, the argument and return value must be strings.
+First, the argument and return value must be a String.

-In the actual library, the type specification is as follows.
+In the actual library, the type specification is as follows:
 ```ts
 type options = (content:string) => string
 ```
-A plugin following the above rules would look like the following.
+A plugin following the above rules would look like the following:
 ```ts
 import log4debug from "log4debug"